 Courses will be held in Malta and will bring together a maximum of 20 teachers from different European countries.
 The courses are supplemented by a varied cultural programme that highlights the Maltese culture.

 Grants are available for this course through the Erasmus In-Service Training programme.
 We are able to assist you in submitting your request for a grant to cover all the costs associated with this course.
 These include travel, accommodation, subsistence and course fees.
 The course fee is €745 and includes participation, all course materials including USB flash drive, pre-course preparation and post course-support, a welcome meal on Sunday, 2 guided excursions, refreshments and lunches on course days.

 For questions and more information, please feel free to email us on:

-The closing date for the first 5 sessions is the 17th March 2014.
-The closing date for session 6 is the 30th April 2014.
+The closing date for funding applications with the National Agencies is the 17th March 2014 at noon.
 Your first step is to pre-register for the course, you can do so online here.
 As soon as you do this, you will receive a letter from us confirming that we have provisionally reserved a place for you on our course.
-The course's PIC Number: 947821727

 Certificate and Materials